UPennCBE544/2023.github.io/ProjectDescription.md

 Each calculation must be carried out in its own directory.
 All of the files necessary to carry out the calculation must also be in the directory at the time you submit the job or else it will not work.
 Usually this means the directory should have an ASE trajectory (init.traj), a relaxation script (relax.py), and a submit script (stampede.sub).

 It is critical that you organize your directories consistently so that we can find the data later.
-See the Organization section below for additional guidance.
+See the Organization section above for additional guidance.

 ### Task 1 ###